This document outlines finance and accounting practices of Hypha Worker Co-operative, including:

 Refer to the guides for Invoices to handle the settling of payments with someone from the Finance WG.

-Expense reimbursements, which require photos uploaded to Quickbooks Online, are paid out at each cycle as non-taxable items in the paycheque.
+Expense reimbursements, which require photos uploaded to Quickbooks Online, are paid out at each period and should be submitted in the same quarter that they are incurred.

 All payroll, expense reimbursements, and withheld taxes are managed using Wagepoint and Quickbooks Online, which are linked to our main Desjardins account.